10 Things to Do in Tibet that You Can’t Travel Without

 Enjoy the top peaks along Himalayas at Gawu La Pass(5198m)

-You can even trek to the foot of Mt.
-Everest (8844.43m), the world’s highest summit, and closely observe its full grandeur.
-It’s the highest place a tourist can reach, one of the bucket lists for all travelers.
+Staying one night at the base camp at 5200m above sea level and facing the top of the world could be the coolest thing to do in Tibet.
+You can trek to the foot of Mount Everest, the world’s highest summit, and closely observe its full grandeur.
+The Everest Base Camp in Tibet is the highest place a tourist can reach, one of the bucket lists for all travelers.

-Rating: easy to moderate；at least 7 or more days are needed for travel; distance between Lhasa and Everest Base Camp is around 615km.
+Rating: easy to moderate; at least 7 or more days are needed for travel; the distance between Lhasa and Everest Base Camp is around 615km.

 Follow the winding road, and round a bend, the stunning Yamdrok Lake appears.